khushal728/social-media-analysis-sentiment/README.md

 # Contact

-For any inquiries, reach out to [Your Name] at your.email@example.com
+For any inquiries, reach out to Khushal joshi at khushalj2003@gmail.com

-Scikit-learn

-Pandas & NumPy

-Matplotlib & Seaborn